TRUMENBA- meningococcal group b vaccine injection, suspension

 8.4 Pediatric Use

 Safety and effectiveness have not been established in children <10 years of age.
 In a clinical study, 90% of infants <12 months of age who were vaccinated with a reduced dosage formulation had fever.
+Clinical data strongly suggest that a two-dose regimen of Trumenba would be ineffective in children 1 to <10 years of age.

 8.5 Geriatric Use